gnosis-xian/development-commons/README.md

 Every version will use X.X to present RELEASE and X.X.X to SNAPSHOT.

-Every release version will named by <a href="https://www.xa-metro.com/info/1243/28743.htm">Xi'an Metro</a> station's name.
+Every release version will named by <a href="https://www.xa-metro.com/info/1243/28743.htm">Xi'an Metro</a> stations.

 #### - 1.0-RELEASE